UmamiAppearance/ImportManager/README.md

 Methods callable from a unit object.

 ##### `renameModule(name, modType)`
-Changes the _name_ -> module (path). _modType_ can be `"string"` which adds quotation marks around _name_ or `"raw"`, which doesn't and can be used to pass variables if valid for the import type.
+Changes the _name_ -> module (path). _modType_ can either be `"string"` which adds quotation marks around _name_ or `"raw"`, which doesn't, and can be used to pass variables if valid for the import type.

-Note: name can alternatively be (moduleSourceRaw: string) => string where moduleSourceRaw is the module's source code including quotes if _modType_ is `"string"`.
+Name can also be a function which passes the original raw module-name (including quotes if present) as a first parameter and must return a raw module name as a string. (eg. `rawName => rawName.replace("foo", "bar")`)

 ##### `addDefaultMembers(names)`
 _names_ is an array of strings (even for the most common case of a single member) of default members to add to the unit. _[es6 only]_